Deferring architecture decisions

 We used Azure App Service autoscaling and Event Driven pattern & post-processing to adjust high user amount peeks.

-Transition from CRUD to domain driven
+The transition from CRUD to domain-driven

-Later when our use cases started to become more and more complex from the business logic point of view we started to move towards domain driven design.
+Later when our use cases started to become more and more complex from the business logic point of view we started to move towards domain-driven design.

 Towards API management

-In the beginning our system had a small number of external API consumers.
-At that time our externally consumable API endpoints were easy to manage from operational point of view.
+In the beginning, our system had a small number of external API consumers.
+At that time our externally consumable API endpoints were easy to manage from an operational point of view.
 Later we started to get more and more API consumers so we decided to start using centralized API management to help management.
-API management provided also a developer portal functionality for external developers and improved also governance of our APIs.
+API management provided also a developer portal functionality for external developers and improved also the governance of our APIs.

 We did this architectural change when time was ready and we had a true need for this functionality.